 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

-The Dallas Stars host the Seattle Kraken in Game 1 of the NHL Playoffs Second Round on Tuesday, May 2, starting at 9:30 PM ET on ESPN, CBC, SportsNet, and TVAS.
-The Stars have -180 moneyline odds against the Kraken (+155).
+Tuesday's playoff slate features the Dallas Stars hosting the Seattle Kraken in the first game of the NHL Playoffs Second Round, starting at 9:30 PM ET on ESPN, CBC, SportsNet, and TVAS.
+The Stars have -190 odds on the moneyline against the Kraken (+160).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!